-Methods include installing temporary bike lanes, narrowing streets, pop-up parks, open Streets, de-paving, etc. Tactical Urbanism can be used to test concepts at little or no cost to the community, allowing municipal officials to gauge support for an idea before investing in implementation.
+Methods include installing temporary bike lanes, narrowing streets, Pop-up parks, Open Streets, de-paving, etc. Tactical Urbanism can be used to test concepts at little or no cost to the community, allowing municipal officials to gauge support for an idea before investing in implementation.

-ACRPC (Draft for Adoption Hearing, March 14) Transportation It is unlikely that bike/ped improvements will occur in every area of the Region, therefore it is important to focus on where bike/ped infrastructure is used the most.
+It is unlikely that bike/ped improvements will occur in every area of the Region, therefore it is important to focus on where bike/ped infrastructure is used the most.
 A significant amount of foot travel occurs in areas where population density is highest - villages and downtowns.
 In these areas communities should: